SalishSeaCast/docs/tides/tides_lit_review.rst

 References
 -------------------------
 * Egbert, G.D. and S.Y.
 Erofeeva, 2002.
-Efficient inverse modeling of barotropic ocean tides, Joundal of Atmospheric and Oceanic Technology, 19, 183-204.
+Efficient inverse modeling of barotropic ocean tides, Jounal of Atmospheric and Oceanic Technology, 19, 183-204.

 * Foreman, M.G.G., R.A.
 Walters, R.F.
 Henry, C.P.
 Keller and A.G.
 Dolling, 1995.
 A tidal model for eastern Juan de Fuca Strait and the southern Strait of Georgia, Journal of Geophysical Research, 100, 721-740.